benlk/misc-licenses/README.md

 	- This license is in the Public Domain.
 No pull requests are accepted against it.
 - [Fight Club License](./fight-club-license.md): Don't click until you're ready to use the Fight Club License.
 	- This license is a memetic hazard.
-- [Schrodinger License](./schrodinger-license.md): Now safe to observe.
+- [Schrödinger License](./schrodinger-license.md): Now safe to observe.
 - [The Anyone But Stallman License](./stallman-license.md): No exceptions.
 	- Historical note: This license is of separate construction from @kasm's "[Anyone But Richard M Stallman](https://github.com/landondyer/kasm/blob/master/LICENSE)" license.
 	- Contributors include @marchtemp